-Click on the Canada Helps to donate online or write a cheque payble to “EVA BC” and mail it to: EVA BC, 1404-510 West Hastings St., Vancouver, BC V6B 1L8.
+Click on the Canada Helps or Chimp button to donate online or write a cheque payble to “EVA BC” and mail it to: EVA BC, 1404-510 West Hastings Street, Vancouver, BC V6B 1L8.

 EVA BC administers four charitable funds, all with the goal of helping end violence against women and children.
 All donations will receive an official charitable tax receipt.
 Read on to see how you can help!

 Dedicated to helping survivors of domestic violence reclaim their lives, Warriors on Water is an EVA BC partner.
 This Vancouver-based dragon boat team was founded in 2016 by three women who have firsthand knowledge of the debilitating effects of domestic violence.
 Their mission is to empower survivors of domestic violence to move towards a place of wellness and strength.
 Donations and sponsorships assist survivors of domestic violence in joining a supportive team of paddlers as part of their healing process.
 Sponsorship levels are: Platinum $5,000+; Gold $500 – $5,000; Silver $100 – $499; and Bronze $50 – $99.
 Sponsors will be publicly acknowledged.